 Change Your Interest Rate Terms

-Is It Worth It to Refinance a Home Mortgage?
+So – Is It Worth It to Refinance a Mortgage?

 Finding the right time to refinance your mortgage can be tricky.
-There are times that you may want to avoid refinancing your mortgage.
+There are times when you may want to avoid refinancing your mortgage.

 - Prepayment Penalty: Sometimes people have a prepayment penalty on their mortgage.
 That will need to be accounted for when making a decision.
 You will need to prepare for any more costs like dealing with penalty fees.